FDD Item 19 Financial Performance Representations

 "Can you give me a pro forma worksheet to estimate my revenues and profit?"

-What’s the Rule About Financial Performance Representations When Selling Franchises?
+What Is the Rule About Financial Performance Representations When Selling Franchises?

-The rule is that as a franchisor you cannot make a financial performance representation unless the financial performance representation is stated and contained in Item 19 of your FDD; and when Item 19 does contain a financial performance representation, the information that you can discuss with a franchisee is limited to what’s disclosed in Item 19, i.e., you cannot discuss or provide a franchisee with more information than is expressly disclosed in your FDD.
+The rule is that as a franchisor you cannot make a financial performance representation unless the financial performance representation is stated and contained in Item 19 of your FDD; and when Item 19 does contain a financial performance representation, the information you can discuss with a franchisee is limited to what’s disclosed in your FDD Item 19, i.e., you cannot discuss or provide a franchisee with more information than is expressly disclosed in your Item 19.
 All Item 19 financial performance representations must comply with the federal franchise rule, state rules, and NASAA Franchise Registration and Disclosure Guidelines, including the financial performance representation commentary adopted on May 8, 2017.

 If your FDD does not include Item 19 financial performance representations, you cannot, under any circumstance, publically disclose or provide prospective franchisees with information that would qualify as a financial performance representation.
 This restriction will apply to you directly and to all agents that are involved in the franchise sales process, including sales agents, brokers, and other franchise sellers.